28B - Mixed Fermentation Sour Beer

 Russian River Beatification will provide the extra wild yeast and bacteria for a long ferment

-Oak spiral and a some goodies from the bottom of the Beatification bottle added
+Oak spiral and sludge from the bottom of the Beatification bottle added

 Away we go (again).
 Currently just a pressure gauge but I'll switch this out for a spunding valve or airlock when it starts building up with some consistency.